thecamp-toolbox/Livrable-WIP/readme.md

 ## asap

-- Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
+- Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents.
+Surtout les images.
-- Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
+- Find a way to limit number of items on portfolio slide (and images) to 8 and distribute on any number of slides (ex.
 15 items => 2 slides) (cf. long-list)
 - Download of all documents on project page
 - Checker player vidéo
-- Checker téléchargement de docs

 ## Before going live

-- do something about nav
 - better 'project' page
-- hide pages for people not logged-in (or protect page by password)
 - Check on mobile
-- prevent people from navigating to home or project list
+- Make demo presentation (with titles using slide titles)

 ## Future

+- Make nice little how-to with images of slides
 - Add slides numbers when printed (pass variable through all snipets)
 - Call slideshows in slideshows (ex. thecamp presentation in livrable)
 - Text alignement in blueprint